bradfordcondon/docker-tripal/README.md

 Most of this README is verbatim from the [Docker Tripal](https://github.com/galaxy-genome-annotation/docker-tripal/) project but here we add a few quirks specific to the DivSeek Canada project version.

+## Preparation of the System

+Please follow the [https://github.com/DivSeek-Canada/divseek-canada-portal/blob/develop/README.md](DivSeek Canada Portal project README) with respect to disk volume provisions, installation of docker and docker-compose, plus proper configuration for elasticsearch, to prepare your system for building Docker-Tripal.

 ## Tripal Configuration for DivSeek Canada

 The DivSeek Canada variant uses a **.env** file to parameterize the Tripal site name and URL externally to the